Sound Signal: Rap from Florida and Lagos, and More

 A TikTok viral launch, plus the ascendance of West African drill.
 Four artists you need to know.

-Sound Signal is a biweekly music intelligence newsletter, produced in partnership with Chartmetric, in which we identify emerging artists and tracks as well as other scenes, trends, or new genres.
+Sound Signal is a biweekly music intelligence newsletter, produced in partnership with Chartmetric, in which we identify emerging artists and tracks, as well as other scenes, trends, or new genres.
 The four artists below are featured in our latest installment.
-If you like knowing what's next, you can sign up for Sound Signal here.
+Check out their music in the accompanying playlist, and if you like knowing what's next, you can sign up for Sound Signal here.

 Rahill